CR6Community/CR-6-touchscreen/README.md

 # CR-6 Touchscreen software
-Attempt to extend the CR-6 touch screen software to operate with newer display hardware being sold with CR6 machines as of approximately Dec 2021.
+Attempt to extend the CR-6-touchscreen software to operate with newer display hardware being sold with CR6 machines as of approximately Dec 2021.
-This repository belongs to Thinkersbluff and is forked from [the CR6Community Touchscreen Firmware repository](https://github.com/CR6Community/CR-6-touchscreen).

 ## Downloads